-Just as human body that isn’t well maintained or immunised against disease will be vulnerable to infection, the same can be said for a computer.
+Just as the human body that isn’t well maintained or immunised against disease will be vulnerable to infection, the same can be said for a computer.

-And – like viruses in humans – a computer viruses can cause utter havoc to its host before it is identified, quarantined and neutralised.
+And – like viruses in humans – computer viruses can cause utter havoc to its host before it is identified, quarantined and neutralised.